-If you only checked the August 6 primary election box earlier this year, for example, you will have to request another ballot for the upcoming November 5 general election!
+If you only check the August 5 primary election box, for example, you will have to request another ballot for the upcoming November 4 general election.
+If you want to vote by mail in both elections, go ahead and request a ballot for both!